 Richard Lynagh QC is Head of Crown Office Chambers.

-He has a wide-ranging civil practice, which includes: personal injury, insurance & reinsurance, professional indemnity, commercial litigation, professional negligence, consumer protection and product liability.
+He has a wide-ranging civil practice, which includes: personal injury, insurance & reinsurance, professional liability, commercial litigation, consumer protection and product liability.

 He has advised or represented Claimants and Defendants, including the National Health Service Litigation Authority, in cases of clinical negligence including claims arising out of: